What is an Argumentative Essay?

 Qualities of a Good Argumentative Essay

-Types of an Argumentative Essay
+Types of Argumentative Essays

 Here are two major types of argumentative essays.

-Five Paragraph Argumentative Essays
+Five-Paragraph Argumentative Essays

 Long Argumentative Essays